ImagingDataCommons/slim/README.md

 This will serve the app via a development server at [http://localhost:3000](http://localhost:3000) using the `local` configuration.

-A different configuration can be used by setting the `REACT_APP_CONFIG` environment variable in the `.env` file or via the command line:
+The configuration can be specified using the `REACT_APP_CONFIG` environment variable, which can be set either in the `.env` file or directly in the command line:

-    $ REACT_APP_CONFIG=gcp yarn start
+    $ REACT_APP_CONFIG=local yarn start